ISAs: The five key benefits

 ISAs offer a flexible and tax-efficient way to invest.
 So what are the five key features that make them so popular?

-As they approach their 18th birthday, Individual Savings Accounts (ISAs) remain highly popular with the UK’s savers and investors.
+As they enter their third decade, Individual Savings Accounts (ISAs) remain highly popular with the UK’s savers and investors.

 Since their launch back in April 1999, they’ve given millions of Britons the chance to set aside money tax-efficiently in a cash account, or access a broad range of investments through a stocks and shares account.